pnpm/pnpm/.changeset/long-seahorses-arrive.md

 "pnpm": minor
 ---

-Allow to specify the shell target when configuring autocomplition with `pnpm install-completion`.
-For instance, `pnpm install-completion zsh`.
+Allow to specify the shell target when configuring autocompletion with `pnpm install-completion`.
+For instance: `pnpm install-completion zsh`.